-Our team have worked with most of the largest and fastest-growing MATs in the country.
+Our team have worked with most of the largest and fastest-growing MATs in the country, gaining first-hand exposure to the monthly multi-academy trust forecast cycle.
 Previously part of the leadership team that grew and developed PS Financials.

 After reviewing the problems that MATs were facing, we settled on Budgeting as the area where the systems landscape seemed to leave a lot to be desired.
 So last year we set off to build our own MAT focussed Budgeting tool, which addressed what we thought were the key challenges in the sector: consolidated reporting, access security, centralised budget drivers such as pay scales, AWPU rates and central charge calculations that can be fully administered centrally.

 These are without question, problems that many MATs are facing, but we quickly realised that they were primarily an issue for the 3-4 month budget period March-June.